How Much Should I Withhold for Taxes in Retirement?

 Now that they are collecting Social Security, the tax calculation requires an extra step.

 There is a formula that determines how much of your Social Security is taxable.
-Using an online Social Security taxation calculator we estimate that $29,393 of their Social Security is taxable.
-The details of this formula are shown below.
+Using an online Social Security taxation calculator, we estimate that $29,393 of their Social Security is taxable.
+Below is a screenshot that shows you how the formula works.

 - $29,393 Taxable Social Security

-Their AGI is $99,204.
+Their AGI is $100,648.
 Most components of the tax code adjust with inflation.
-Assuming a 2% inflation rate, we estimate that in six years, Sam and Sara’s total standard deductions will be $30,000.
+Assuming a 2% inflation rate, we estimate that in eight years, Sam and Sara’s total standard deductions will be $31,474.
+(There is a rounding rule that we are ignoring for this example.)

-Again factoring in inflation, we’ll estimate that in six years the cut off between the 10% and 12% tax rate is about $22,000.
+Again, factoring in inflation, we’ll estimate that in eight years, the cut off between the 10% and 12% tax rate is about $22,700.

 Next, Calculate the Tax Withholding Rate

-- Have 11% taxes withheld from their pension and IRA distributions.
+- Have 11% in federal taxes withheld from their pension and IRA distributions.

-- If they want no taxes withheld from the pension, when they take their IRA withdrawal the could have 40% federal taxes withheld.
+- If they want no taxes withheld from the pension, they could have 37% federal taxes withheld when they take their IRA withdrawal.

 Our Tax Planning Services for Retirees